- Read our review guidelines

 Tighten the straps by securing the buckles on each strap and wrapping and securing each loose end.

-Once your car’s doors and/or windows are closed your straps should be secure through the inside of your car.
+Once your car’s doors and/or windows are closed your straps should be secure through the inside of your car door.

-Knowing how to tie down a kayak on a roof rack can be pretty important when it comes to safety on the road.
+Knowing how to secure a kayak on a roof can be pretty important when it comes to safety on the road.
 It can also help you to prevent damage to your kayak and your car.

 Remember to make sure your boat is secure before you head off on your road trip.
 Your straps should be tight enough that your yak won’t slide around while you’re on the road, and you shouldn’t have any loose straps flapping around.